theaquarium/ghostbar/README.md

 # Ghostbar
 A Python script to control a Neopixel matrix with Home Assistant.

-## Usage
-I use pipenv, and just run `pipenv install` to install this on your computer.
-Install this on a Raspberry Pi to use it with Neopixels.

 ## License

     Copyright (C) 2020 Peter Vashevko